 p 92 quote D'Orbigny from about doyen shell common to Europe & W Indies

-[W. Hopkins.
+Hopkins, William.
 1851.
-On the causes which may have produced changes in the Earth's superficial temperature.]
+On the causes which may have produced changes in the Earth's superficial temperature.
+Quarterly Journal of the Geological Society of London 8: 56-92.
+PDF

 p 104 Mantell on Telerpeton Devonian Reptile — indicate a peculiar type. "which as in numerous other cases of extinct forms of the Class, osteological character are associated, which is existing oviparous quadrupeds are restricted to distinct order" Thus Labyrinthodont which in England are generally considered as Batrachian are regarded as Saurian by many eminent foreign palæontologist Meyer, Plieninger Pictet